madrisan/madrisan.github.io/README.md

 madrisan.github.io
 =====================
-This is the code of my personal website.
+This is the code of my personal website and blog.